 Our experts have diverse backgrounds in science and technology and are able to capture opportunities beyond the immediate invention.

-We act for many Kiwi exporters, are familiar with international patent and trade mark law, and have established a significant network of associates around the globe.
+We act for many Australian and New Zealand exporters, are familiar with international patent and trade mark law, and have established a significant network of associates around the globe.
 This means we draft specifications to international standards and develop filing strategies tailored to your business needs.

 Let’s face it, we’re geeks with the tools of local and international law and business.